1. scrappy log cabin block

 Layer your 3 pieces as follows: backing face down, then wadding, then your top facing up.
-To quilt these together you can just stitch any pattern you want, straight lines, use a zigzag or other fancy stitches, you can do freemotion stitching if you have a darning foot you want me to do a session on the stitching?
-We could do that 4/3?
-I can add the links to the feet you will need or I can supply them as long As I get some notice!
+To quilt these together you can just stitch any pattern you want, straight lines, use a zigzag or other fancy stitches, you can do freemotion stitching if you have a darning foot (you want me to do a session on the stitching) I can add the links to the feet you will need or I can supply them as long as I get some notice!

 When your mini quilt is done, cut all the edges neatly, maybe use a ruler to square them off, Then create a binding strip 2 wide, about 5 times as long as one side of your block is long.
 You cn either use one fabric or make it a patchwork one, kee your seam allowances VERY small if so so its not super bulky.